13 Aug Superfoods

-These nuts are extremely nutrient rich containing high amounts of Selenium, a powerful antioxidant, niacin, magnesium, vitamin E, protein, fiber, but like all nuts are also quite high in fat.
+These nuts are extremely nutrient-rich containing high amounts of Selenium, a powerful antioxidant, niacin, magnesium, vitamin E, protein, fibre, but like all nuts are also quite high in fat.
 Limit your total nut intake to a small handful daily.

 Possibly the most nutritious vegetable on the planet.
 Gram for gram, broccoli has more vitamin C than an orange and as much calcium as a glass of milk.
-One medium spear of broccoli has three times the amount of fiber than a slice of whole meal bread.
-The brassica family (cabbage, cauliflower, Bok Choy and broccoli) contain chemicals known to stimulate the body’s production of its own cancer fighting substances.
+One medium spear of broccoli has three times the amount of fibre than a slice of wholemeal bread.
+The brassica family (cabbage, cauliflower, Bok Choy and broccoli) contain chemicals known to stimulate the body’s production of its own cancer-fighting substances.